-- 185.01 Legislative declaration. - 185.015 Short title. - 185.02 Definitions. - 185.03 Municipal police officers' retirement trust funds; creation; applicability of provisions; participation by public safety officers. - 185.04 Actuarial deficits not state obligations. - 185.05 Board of trustees; members; terms of office; meetings; legal entity; costs; attorney's fees. - 185.06 General powers and duties of board of trustees. - 185.061 Use of annuity or insurance policies. - 185.07 Creation and maintenance of fund. - 185.08 State excise tax on casualty insurance premiums authorized; procedure. - 185.085 Determination of local premium tax situs. - 185.09 Report of premiums paid; date tax payable. - 185.10 Department of Revenue and Division of Retirement to keep accounts of deposits; disbursements. - 185.105 Police and Firefighters' Premium Tax Trust Fund. - 185.11 Funds received by municipalities, deposit in retirement trust fund. - 185.12 Payment of excise tax credit on similar state excise or license tax. - 185.13 Failure of insurer to comply with chapter; penalty. - 185.16 Requirements for retirement. - 185.161 Optional forms of retirement income. - 185.162 Beneficiaries. - 185.18 Disability retirement. - 185.185 False, misleading, or fraudulent statements made to obtain public retirement benefits prohibited; penalty. - 185.19 Separation from municipal service; refunds. - 185.191 Lump-sum payment of small retirement income. - 185.21 Death prior to retirement; refunds of contributions or payment of death benefits. - 185.221 Annual report to Division of Retirement; actuarial valuations. - 185.23 Duties of Division of Retirement; rulemaking authority; investments by State Board of Administration. - 185.25 Exemption from tax and execution. - 185.30 Depository for retirement fund. - 185.31 Municipalities and boards independent of other municipalities and boards and of each other. - 185.34 Disability in line of duty. - 185.341 Discrimination in benefit formula prohibited; restrictions regarding designation of joint annuitants. - 185.35 Municipalities having their own pension plans for police officers. - 185.37 Termination of plan and distribution of fund. - 185.38 Transfer to another state retirement system; benefits payable.
+185.01 Legislative declaration.
+18 185.015 Short title.
+185.02 Definitions.
+18 185.03 Municipal police officers' retirement trust funds; creation; applicability of provisions; participation by public safety officers.
+18 18 185.04 Actuarial deficits not state obligations.
+18 185.05 Board of trustees; members; terms of office; meetings; legal entity; costs; attorney's fees.
+18 185.06 General powers and duties of board of trustees.
+18 185.061 Use of annuity or insurance policies.
+185.07 Creation and maintenance of fund.
+18 185.08 State excise tax on casualty insurance premiums authorized; procedure.
+18 185.085 Determination of local premium tax situs.
+18 185.09 Report of premiums paid; date tax payable.
+18 185.10 Department of Revenue and Division of Retirement to keep accounts of deposits; disbursements.
+18 18 185.105 Police and Firefighters' Premium Tax Trust Fund.
+185.11 Funds received by municipalities, deposit in retirement trust fund.
+Le 185.12 Payment of excise tax credit on similar state excise or license tax. ma pu the 185.13 Failure of insurer to comply with chapter; penalty. ac Th 185.16 Requirements for retirement. an 185.161 Optional forms of retirement income. ret 185.162 Beneficiaries. he pr 185.18 Disability retirement. the 185.185 False, misleading, or fraudulent statements made to obtain public retirement benefits prohibited; penalty. fu or fu 185.19 Separation from municipal service; refunds. of Le 185.191 Lump-sum payment of small retirement income. pr m 185.21 Death prior to retirement; refunds of contributions or payment of death benefits. ch mi op

-- 185.39 Applicability.

-- 185.50 Retiree health insurance subsidy.

-- 185.60 Optional participation.
+185.221 Annual report to Division of Retirement; actuarial valuations.
+185.23 Duties of Division of Retirement; rulemaking authority; investments by State Board of Administration.
+185.25 Exemption from tax and execution.
+185.30 Depository for retirement fund.
+185.31 Municipalities and boards independent of other municipalities and boards and of each other.
+185.34 Disability in line of duty.
+185.341 Discrimination in benefit formula prohibited; restrictions regarding designation of joint annuitants.
+185.35 Municipalities that have their own retirement plans for police officers.
+185.37 Termination of plan and distribution of fund.
+185.38 Transfer to another state retirement system; benefits payable.
+185.39 Applicability.
+185.50 Retiree health insurance subsidy.
+185.60 Optional participation.